-Invoices, and other relevant documents for VAT compliance, must be stored for the minimum period of six years.
+Invoices, and other relevant documents for VAT compliance, must be stored for the minimum period of six years, unless otherwise stated in the law.

 Invoices should be stored in the same form as they were received or issued i.e. invoices received in paper must be stored in paper form and invoices received electronically must be stored in electronic form.
 For electronic invoices, the authenticity of origin, integrity of content and readability must be guaranteed during the storage period.